synaptics-astra/doc/subject/gpios.rst

     Unlike the legacy sysfs interface, the GPIO value is only driven while the process holds the line.
 When ``gpioset`` exits, the line is released and its state is no longer guaranteed.
+Run gpioset in the background to hold the line while working with gpios.

 Changing the Function of GPIOs
 ==============================